SamirPaul1/assets/leetcode/posts/1269-number-of-ways-to-stay-in-the-same-place-after-some-steps.md

 ---
-title: 1269 Number Of Ways To Stay In The Same Place After Some Steps
+title: 1269 Number of Ways to Stay in the Same Place After Some Steps
-summary: 1269 Number Of Ways To Stay In The Same Place After Some Steps LeetCode Solution Explained
+summary: 1269 Number of Ways to Stay in the Same Place After Some Steps LeetCode Solution Explained
 date: 2022-11-25
 tags: [leetcode]
 series: [leetcode]
-keywords: ["1269 Number Of Ways To Stay In The Same Place After Some Steps LeetCode Solution Explained in all languages", "1269 Number Of Ways To Stay In The Same Place After Some Steps", "LeetCode", "leetcode solution in Python3 C++ Java Go PHP Ruby Swift TypeScript Rust C# JavaScript C", "GeeksforGeeks", "InterviewBit", "Coding Ninjas", "HackerRank", "HackerEarth", "CodeChef", "TopCoder", "AlgoExpert", "freeCodeCamp", "Codeforces", "GitHub", "AtCoder", "Samir Paul"]
+keywords: ["1269 Number of Ways to Stay in the Same Place After Some Steps LeetCode Solution Explained in all languages", "1269 Number of Ways to Stay in the Same Place After Some Steps", "LeetCode", "leetcode solution in Python3 C++ Java Go PHP Ruby Swift TypeScript Rust C# JavaScript C", "GeeksforGeeks", "InterviewBit", "Coding Ninjas", "HackerRank", "HackerEarth", "CodeChef", "TopCoder", "AlgoExpert", "freeCodeCamp", "Codeforces", "GitHub", "AtCoder", "Samir Paul"]
 cover:
-    image: https://res.cloudinary.com/samirpaul/image/upload/w_1100,c_fit,co_rgb:FFFFFF,l_text:Arial_75_bold:1269 Number Of Ways To Stay In The Same Place After Some Steps - Solution Explained/problem-solving.webp
+    image: https://res.cloudinary.com/samirpaul/image/upload/w_1100,c_fit,co_rgb:FFFFFF,l_text:Arial_75_bold:1269 Number of Ways to Stay in the Same Place After Some Steps - Solution Explained/problem-solving.webp
-    alt: 1269 Number Of Ways To Stay In The Same Place After Some Steps
+    alt: 1269 Number of Ways to Stay in the Same Place After Some Steps
     hiddenInList: true
     hiddenInSingle: false
 ---